MarcoFontana48/AUSL-Romagna-microservizi-CCE-proposta-di-progetto/README.md

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)
 [![Renovate](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com)

+# AUSL della Romagna – Transition to Event-Driven Microservices for the EHR System

+This prototype for the AUSL della Romagna EHR system was developed to validate the design decisions made during the transition to an event-driven microservices architecture.

+For a more in-depth analysis, please refer to the project report.
+*(Note: as of October 23, 2025, the thesis has not yet been published on AMS.
+In the meantime, you can access it via the PDF file on my Google Drive.)*

 # How to run the project
 how to build and run the entire project (it also builds all images before running):